samuelthomas2774/nxapi/README.md

 - adb is installed on the computer running nxapi
 - The Android device is running adbd as root or a su-like command can be used to escalate to root
-- The frida-server executable to be located at `/data/local/tmp/frida-server` on the Android device
+- The frida-server executable is located at `/data/local/tmp/frida-server` on the Android device
 - The Nintendo Switch Online app is installed on the Android device

 The Android device must be constantly reachable using ADB.
 The server will exit if the device is unreachable.